Skip to content

 • Biscuits: In a separate large bowl whisk together the flour, baking powder, cinnamon, salt, and sugar until completely combined.
 Gently fold in the grated butter until mixed in.

-• In a separate medium-size bowl whisk together the eggs and milk until completely combined and add it to the dry ingredients bowl and mix until just combined.
+• In a separate medium-size bowl whisk together the eggs and milk until completely combined.
+Add it to the dry ingredients bowl and mix until just combined.

 • Add the blackberries to a 10×7 casserole dish and flatten out using a spatula.